 File encoding

 The Markdown syntax works with every encoding.
-But almost all modern websites stick to the de facto standard UTF-8 and Perplex does, too.
+But almost all modern websites stick to the de facto standard UTF-8 and this theme does, too.
 Your Markdown files should be encoded in UTF-8 and if you never thought about it before, they probably already are.
 This also holds for other text resources you may fetch data from.

 Markdown editors